News Archive RSS News Feed

 I was watching TV, and one of those crappy prescription drug commercials (Vioxx maybe?) was on TV, and they had the painting Poker Sympathy, in it.
 I turned it on halfway through the commercial, so I didn't see the setup for it, but it is good to know someone is at least trying to pick up where ESPN left off.

 I guess it is just my week for original Coolidge work.
-I stumbled across this site [External Link] selling "The Pea-Nut Feast," which although contains no dogs or poker, was painted by Coolidge and appears to be the original (or at least for $3500 it better be).
+I stumbled across this site selling “The Pea-Nut Feast,” which although contains no dogs or poker, was painted by Coolidge and appears to be the original (or at least for $3500 it better be).
 Now if anyone would like to give me a nice present, I would very much appreciate it.

 I received quite a bit of information about the painting Riding the Goat from an "Unknown Mason."
 There is quite a bit of information about the real meaning behind this picture.
 It is a pretty interesting read.